butterthemes/butter-theme-base/README.md

 # butter-base-theme
-Base theme for butter-desktop app
+A base theme for butter-desktop app.

 ### Install